Troubleshooting

 You must acknowledge that message for each sensor before data can be received.
 If the prompt was missed, reboot the Garmin device to trigger it again.

-If another TyreWiz data field is also installed on the Garmin device, it will block TubeWitch from reading the sensors.
+If another TyreWiz or TPMS data field is also installed on the Garmin device, it will block TubeWitch from reading the sensors.

-Uninstall any other TyreWiz data field, then reboot the Garmin device.
+Uninstall any other TyreWiz or TPMS data field, then reboot the Garmin device.

 Rebooting Garmin Devices